ChristofferNissen/TeamsInDocker/README.md

-# Microsoft Teams in Docker
+# Microsoft Teams in Container
 ![](https://i.imgur.com/pVwxCtz.png)

-This projects objective is to provide Microsoft Teams as a docker image to enable multiple accounts to be used simultaniously.
+This projects objective is to provide Microsoft Teams as a container to enable multiple accounts to be used simultaniously.

+Currently the project supports Docker and Podman.
+Select which runtime you want with the convenient make targets:

+Makefile (System setup)
+- docker
+- podman
+- current_runtime

+The default runtime is Docker.
+Select podman with "make podman" and confirm with "make current_runtime".

 The Makefile contains the relevant commands to use the application.
 The project works with two accounts, but can be extended to any number of accounts (not tested).